-Tri-colored, little brown, northern long-eared, big brown, small-footed bats, gray, and Indiana bats have been found with WNS symptoms or have died from the disease.
-Five other species – eastern red bat, silver-haired bats, southeastern bats, Rafinesque’s big-eared bats, and Virginia big-eared bats have been found with the fungus, but have not been confirmed with WNS.
+Tri-colored, little brown, northern long-eared, big brown, southeastern, small-footed bats, gray, and Indiana bats have been found with WNS symptoms or have died from the disease.
+Four other Arkansas species – eastern red bat, silver-haired bats, Rafinesque’s big-eared bats, and Ozark big-eared bats have been found with the fungus, but have not been confirmed with WNS.

 Cavers should observe all cave closures and advisories and avoid caves, mines or passages containing hibernating bats.
 If cavers decide to go in a cave, they should decontaminate their clothing and gear in accordance with U.S. Fish and Wildlife Service guidelines.
 To learn more, visit www.whitenosesyndrome.org.

 There is no evidence that WNS can affect humans.
 However, take precautions and do not expose yourself unnecessarily to WNS.
 Biologists and researchers use protective clothing when entering caves or handling bats.